Evidence-Informed Therapy

 DBT teaches four essential skills to help clients handle difficult situations and emotions more effectively:

-DBT is evidence-based, meaning it is supported by scientific research and has been shown to be effective in helping people improve their lives.
+DBT is evidence-informed, meaning it is supported by scientific research and therapeutic practice.

 Eye Movement Desensitization and Reprocessing | EMDR